Reecon/StreamLabsScripts/README.md

 [Latest Release](https://github.com/Reecon/SLCareBearStare/releases/latest "CareBearStare Latest Release")

 This script is alternative to the normal shoutout command.
-What makes this special is the ability to to define custom responses based on the shoutout target.
+What makes this special is the ability to define custom responses based on the shoutout target.

 It also comes with an overlay which shows the targets user image and the defined blurb.
 It's simple HTML that can be animated with CSS in OBS's browser source settings, for example.